Power operations in $K$-theory completed at a prime: Some examples based on elements of Hopf invariant

-We will consider the examples $S/\!/\eta$, $S/\!/\nu$ and $S/\!/\sigma$ at the prime~$p=2$ discussed in~\cite{Char}.
-Similar considerations apply to examples constructed using elements in the image of the $J$-homomorphism at an arbitrary prime.
-In order to study such an example, it is necessary to determine the $K^\vee_0(K)$-coaction on $K^\vee_0(S/\!/f)$.
+We will consider the examples $S/\!/\eta$ and $S/\!/\nu$ previously discussed in~\cite{Char}.
+Similar considerations apply to other examples constructed using elements in the image of the $J$-homomorphism at an arbitrary prime.
+In order to study these examples, it is necessary to determine the $K^\vee_0K$-coaction on $K^\vee_0(S/\!/f)$.
+Our goal is to explain why the following algebraic results holds. \begin{thm} There are continuous epimorphisms of\/ $2$-complete $\Z_2$-$\theta$-algebras

+where in each case the domain is a free $\theta$-algebra.
+Moreover, these are induced by morphisms of \Einfty{} ring spectra $S/\!/\eta\to K$ and $S/\!/\nu\to K$. \end{thm} \begin{proof} We give the ingredients required for the case of~$\eta$, the other being similar.

-We will use the following elements of $K^\vee_0(K)$:
+We will use the following elements $\Phi_s=\Phi_s(w)$ ($s\geq0$) of $K^\vee_0K$:

-By results of~\cite{padic}, $K^\vee_0(K)$ has a topological basis consisting of the monomials
+By results of~\cite{padic}, $K^\vee_0K$ has a topological basis consisting of the monomials

 If we view these as continuous functions on $\Z_{2}^\times$, then for a $2$-adic unit $\alpha$ expressed as

 with $a_r = 0,1$, in $\Z_{2}$ we have